Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 What is a Visual Page Builder?

 Forgive me if you're already familiar with visual page builders – if you are, you can totally skip to the next section of our Thrive Architect vs Elementor review!

 For everyone else, the idea behind a visual page builder is that you're able to make changes to the front end of your WordPress site in real-time – without having to write ANY code!

 Basically, these editors allow you to see exactly how your page or post will look to your visitors as you're building it.
 And behind the scenes, it's generating all the code FOR you, making web designers of all of us.

 I have nothing against professional coding, but I personally don't have the time or money to go with a hand-coded website these days.
 It's just not needed!
 These page builders help you avoid a lot of redundancy in terms of development time for features like opt-in forms and buttons – and the end product is definitely high-quality enough for most of us.

 In my opinion, if you're an affiliate marketer or content site owner, the Thrive Architect or Elementor WordPress will be the perfect way to get a professional-grade website going in a fraction of the time for your online business!

 The first page builder we're looking at in this post is Thrive Architect, a WordPress plugin included with the Thrive Themes suite.
 Formerly known as Thrive Content Builder, this popular tool is also available as a standalone plugin – you can purchase a single lifetime license of Thrive Architect for a one-time fee of just $67.

 (You can also get access to Thrive Architect as part of the full Thrive Themes membership for $19/mo.)

-Here are some of the different conversion goals you can target with Thrive Architect:
+Here are some of the conversion-focused features of Thrive Architect: